 - ASSISTANT PROFESSOR (TENURE TRACK) ETHICAL COMPUTING

 Are you an experienced and passionate Computer Science researcher with a track record in ethical computing, and do you want to contribute and collaborate to shape the future of ethical computing models and applications with an eye on society?
 Then please apply at Vrije Universiteit Amsterdam (VU).Location: AMSTERDAM

-We seek a new colleague who will actively contribute to the research on ethical computing in our Computer Science department, and will be responsible for teaching courses on related topics in the Computer Science, Artificial Intelligence and Information Sciences education programs.
+We seek a new colleague who will collaboratively contribute to research on ethical computing within our department, and will be responsible for teaching courses on related topics in the Computer Science, Artificial Intelligence or Information Sciences education programs.
 We look for an active researcher able to perform groundbreaking research and to apply this in relevant societal domains.

-Depending on the profile of the candidate, he or she will take up the challenge of designing ethical computational systems and developing ethics performance metrics for computing, for example by:
+Depending on the profile of the candidate, she or he will take up the responsibility of designing ethical computational systems and developing ethics performance metrics for computing, for example by:

-- operationalizing high-level social values and norms such as fairness, accuracy, confidentiality and transparency (FACT) into concrete tools that can be used to evaluate and improve socio-technical systems.
+- operationalizing high-level social values and norms into concrete tools that can be used to evaluate and improve socio-technical systems.
 Example areas of interest include defining norms for “moral machines” and defining transparent systems;

-- designing and developing (semi)-formal computational models for systems with such social values and norms built-in
+- co-designing and developing (semi-)formal computational models for systems with such social values and norms built-in;

-- designing methods to convey results of complex and intelligent computing to decision makers and users, such as explainable AI systems, explainable decision support systems, explainable recommender systems, and others
+- designing methods to convey results of complex and intelligent computing to users; and

-The tenure track position is starting at the level of assistant professor in the areas of research, education and management (40%:40%:20%), and contains among others the following duties:
+The tenure track position starts at the level of assistant professor in the areas of research, education and management (40%:40%:20%), and contains among others the following duties:

-- performing research in the field of ethical computing, including, but not limited to ethical artificial intelligence
+- performing research in the field of ethical computing;

-- completed a PhD in Computer Science or other relevant field.
+- completed a PhD in Computer Science or field relevant to this position;

-- a strong international research profile, as shown by publications in the top journals and conferences
+- an international research profile, demonstrated by publications in relevant journals and conferences;

-- academic teaching experience and/or experience in the supervision of MSc/PhD students
+- academic teaching experience, preferably with experience in the supervision of MSc/PhD students; and

 What are we offering?A challenging position in a socially involved organisation.
 On full-time basis the remuneration amounts to a minimum gross monthly salary of € 3.637.- and a maximum € 4.978,- in accordance with salary scale 11, depending on your education and experience.
 The job profile (UD2) is based on the university job ranking system and is vacant for at least 0.8 FTE.